The three pillars of the DIRE

 - The Carnot institutes: the overwhelming majority of France's 34 Carnot institutes include CNRS units, thus guaranteeing scientific excellence and impetus for future innovation.

-- Technology transfer companies (SATT): CNRS is a shareholder and member of the Board of all SATTs (a dozen are being set up).
+- Technology transfer companies (SATT): CNRS is a shareholder and member of the Board of all SATTs (fourteen are being set up).
 It entrusts them with nearly all its future patent rights for technological development and marketing.

 - Alliances: CNRS has joined forces with other national research organizations to offer high value-added services to the various parties involved in innovation (SATTs, France Brevets, the industry, technological research institutes (IRT), and institutes of excelIence for carbon-free energy (IEED)).